isomerpages/moe-stgabrielspri/_the-gabrielite-family/Privacy Policies.md

 **6. Withdrawal of Consent**
 <p align="justify">
-Withdrawal of consent for the collection, use and/or disclosure of personal data in SGPS’s possession can be made in person at the SGPS office, by telephone or by email to <u>stgps@moe.edu.sg</u>. </p>
+Withdrawal of consent for the collection, use and/or disclosure of personal data in SGPS’s possession can be made in person at the SGPS office, by telephone or by email to <a href="stgps@moe.edu.sg">stgps@moe.edu.sg</a></u>. </p>

 <p align="justify">
 From such a request for withdrawal of consent being made, SGPS will process the request and thereafter not collect, use and/or disclose your personal data in the manner stated in your request.
 Please note that with the withdrawal of consent to any or all use or disclosure of personal data, depending on the nature of the request, SGPS may not be in a position to continue to provide the services or administer any contractual relationship that is in place.
 Such withdrawal may also result in the termination of any agreement with SGPS.
 SGPS’s legal rights and remedies are expressly reserved in such a case. </p>